pagetronic/TreePlace/README.md

-# TreePlace
+# Agroneo TreePlace

-Agroneo plants management application
+A Android native application for plants and [Agroneo](https://github.com/pagetronic/Agroneo)